Kong Yiji: Character features

-Kong Yiji's speech was filled with literary jargon, which made others cannot completely understand.
-As his surname was Kong, people gave him a nickname mockingly from the copybooks for calligraphy called Kong Yiji.
-The archaism in the speech and the long gown show that Kong Yiji is a scholar, who should have been in the upper class.
+The archaism in Kong Yiji's speech and the long gown show that Kong Yiji is a scholar, who should be considered as part of the upper class.
 However, Kong Yiji's long gown is tattered, and he is ridiculed by others.
 Even the nickname "Kong Yiji" has become his official name.
 This character feature reflects the miserable fate of a lower-class scholar in the old society.
-It also shows that it is imperial examination system which created such people.
+It is also representative of how the imperial examination system created people like Kong Yiji.

-Lazy but never default
+Poor but never defaulted

-Kong Yiji has accepted education but finally did not enter the college.
-And he cannot make a living, so he became penniless, even had to beg for food.
-Kong Yiji was deeply influenced by the imperial examination system.
+Kong Yiji was a scholar who did not pass the imperial examination.
+As a result, he became penniless, and had to beg for food, as he was unable to make a living.
+This shows how Kong Yiji was deeply influenced by the imperial examination system.
 Although he had become a laughingstock, he still believed that only those who studied could enter the upper class.
 Even though he failed to pass the Xiucai examination and was reduced to begging for a living, he still despised labor and put on the air of a scholar.

 Kong Yiji had good handwriting.
-He copied books by hand to exchange some food.
-However, he also had a bad temper, which was laziness and taking to drinking.
-Sitting without a few days, he would disappear with all his books, paper, pen, and ink.
-As several times, there was no person to ask him for transcribing books.
-Kong Yiji did not have any solutions, so he occasionally did some theft.
-However, in our store, his behavior was better than other people's because he never defaulted.
-Although sometimes he had no cash and his name was temporarily recorded on the powder board, he would pay off within a month and erase his name Kong Yiji from the board.
-Kong Yiji was lazy, but he never defaulted on his payments of drinks, reflecting his contradictory character traits.
+He copied books by hand to earn money and buy some food.
+However, he also had a bad temper.
+He is known for being lazy and taking to drinking.
+After accepting a job, it did not take him long to disappear with all his books, paper, pen, and ink.
+Since this happened several times, people no longer wanted to ask him to transcribe books.
+With no other options, Kong Yiji resorted to theft to sustain himself.
+However, within the community at the Xianheng Inn, his behavior was better than some other people's because he never defaulted.
+Although his name sometimes appeared on the debt board when he had no cash to pay his bill upfront, he would always pay off his debt within a month.
 Although Kong Yiji was deeply influenced by the pedantic Imperial Examination system, he still retained honesty as a traditional virtue.